soh09/2048_NEAT/README.md

 # Roadmap

 ## The game component
-1. Borrow code from other 2048 recreation repos: done
+1. Borrow code from other 2048 recreation repos: DONE
     - courtesy of github repo: https://github.com/yangshun/2048-python
     - thank you very much for your code.
 I will take good care of it.
 2. Integrate the 2048 game with the model